SallaApp/theme-raed/README.md

 |[Vertical menu with slider](../4.2-Components/4.2.1-Home-components/4.2.20-Home-vertical-menu-with-slider.md)| Used to display a menu for a group of the sub-pages' links in a vertical menu. |

 ### Custom Component
 The Custom Components can be easily modified by the developer.
 They are known as Theme Components.
-Below is the list of the Custom Components that are shipped by default along with Theme-One.
+Below is the list of the Custom Components that are shipped by default along with Theme-Raed.

 | Components                                        | Description                                                      |
 |----------------------------------------------------------------|-----------------------------------------------------|